Did you know that you can grow succulents in coffee mugs? (How cute!)

 We’d keep this plant around just because it’s pretty, but it’s a definite bonus that it may grant us luck and prosperity!

 This Jade can tolerate low light conditions, but we like to keep ours in a sunny part of our home.
-Its leaves develop a beautiful red tinge when exposed to direct sunlight that you won’t want to miss.
+When exposed to direct sunlight, its leaves develop a beautiful red tinge you won’t want to miss.

-If you’re having trouble finding good source of light inside your home you might have to get a grow light.
-We recommend using grow lights that are have flexible arms like this so you can have control on the lighting.
+If you’re having trouble finding a good source of light inside your home, you might have to get a grow light.
+We recommend using grow lights that have flexible arms like this so you can have control over the lighting.

 As for water, this plant doesn’t need much.
 Water it every one to two weeks and plant it in a soil with good drainage so that it doesn’t develop root rot.